 Faith was as important as family to Georgette; and she always found time to be active in church.
 She was strong to the end, surviving a heart attack on April 7th.
 She made it home for her 96th birthday and spent her final weeks cared for by loving family.
 She is survived by three siblings and her nine children.
 Additionally, she was a foster to many, grandmother to twenty, great grandmother to fifteen, and a great great grandmother to one.
 She was preceded in death by her husband John and infant grandson.
 We will miss her every day.

 Georgette will be laid to rest with her husband in a private ceremony.
 A celebration of her amazing life will take place this summer.
 Please visit the tribute page to leave kind thoughts, stories, and condolences for her family.

-To plant a tree in memory of Georgette Llewellyn (Culp) Ettenhofer, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Georgette Llewellyn (Culp) Ettenhofer, please visit our floral store.